brandingbrand/flagship/packages/flagship/src/lib/buildHooks/README.md

   platforms - (Optional) a list of platforms (`android`, `ios` and/or `web`) that the patch is target for.
 If not specified then the hook applies to all platforms;

   packages - (Optional) a list of dependencies that the patch is target for.
-A semantic version range string can be given in this option to restrict the hook to only apply to selected version.
+Package name can be a string or a regex expression.
+A semantic version range string can be given in this to restrict the hook to only apply to selected version of the package.
-  If the list is empty then the hook is a global script that will always apply;
+  If the list is empty then the hook is a global script that will always run;

   priority - (Optional) the grater the number is, the earlier the script will be executed in a single life cycle event.
 If not specified the number is 0 by default.